The constraints of post-quantum classical gravity

 and smearing this over an observable gives

-There is a subtlety however, we can compare \eqref{eq: tracemom} to the momentum constraint in \eqref{eq: classham} and we note that although almost identical they are not quite the same.
+We can compare \eqref{eq: tracemom} to the momentum constraint in \eqref{eq: classham} and we note that although almost identical they are not quite the same.
 To be precise, equation \eqref{eq: tracemom} is smeared over $\{ A, \{ g^{ab}, \mathcal{H} \}\}$ whilst equation \eqref{eq: classham} is instead smeared over $\{ A, g^{ab} \} $.
 Of course, both the constraints are not independent; they both vanish if we satisfy the effective classical constraint $\cm_b \rho + \Tr(D_b \phi \pi \cqstate) =0$.
 We therefore posit that in a sensible realization equation \eqref{eq: sbm} should be weakly zero whenever the momentum constraint is satisfied.
 Otherwise, one is forced to view equation \eqref{eq: sbm} as a separate constraint to the momentum constraint, which must be preserved in time by itself -- one then faces a similar issue looking at the time evolution of equation \eqref{eq: sbm} and must impose more constraints in a series which seems unlikely to terminate.